Robinhood Strategies Robinhood Trading rating

 Funding a Strategy Account

-A Robinhood robo account can be funded with any of the available transfer methods that brokerage customers with the firm have (with the exception of instant deposits).
-A robo IRA can accept a rollover, and it's possible to transfer in cash and securities.
+A Robinhood robo account can be funded using any of the transfer methods available to brokerage customers at the firm, with the exception of instant deposits.
+A robo IRA can accept a rollover, and it is possible to transfer in cash and securities.

 Robinhood Robo Advisor Promo

-New robo customers get a 1% cash bonus on cash and securities they deposit into a Strategy account.
-This special is valid up to $50,000 (for Gold members) or $25,000 (for non-Gold clients).
-That's a cash bonus up to $250 or $500.
+New robo customers receive a 1% cash bonus on cash and securities they deposit into a Strategy account.
+This special applies up to $50,000 for Gold members or $25,000 for non-Gold clients.
+That means a cash bonus of up to $250 or $500.

 Our Recommendations